-I am the manager of the E-Research Support Unit in the University of Western Australia Library, and an Honorary Research Fellow in the School of Humanities.
+Until June 2017, I was the manager of the Research Publications and Data Services Unit in the University of Western Australia Library.

 Between 2014 and 2016 I was based in the Department of Digital Humanities at King's College London, as a Marie Curie International Incoming Fellow.